BrianKeybet/django-ecommerce-master/README.md

   </p>
 </p>

-### *** Deprecation warning ***

-This project was created almost two years ago.
-Since then, there is a newer version of the project which you can find [here](https://github.com/justdjango/django-simple-ecommerce)

----

 # Django E-commerce

-This is a very simple e-commerce website built with Django.
+This is a very simple e-commerce website built with Django modified to be a pharmacy website intergrating M-pesa payments as well as communicating with a POS s/w

 ## Quick demo